alexey-v-paramonov/sc_website/content/en/docs/radio/description.md

 - **Gamification**: Quizzes, contests, or loyalty rewards.

 #### Music Royalties
-Internet Radio that stream music content should pay royalties to both songwriters and performers (e.g., via SoundExchange in the U.S.)  in order to be legal in its country.
+Internet Radio that stream music content should pay royalties to both songwriters and performers (e.g., via SoundExchange in the U.S., ASCAP, BMI)  in order to be legal in its country.
 Rates are often calculated per stream or as a revenue percentage.
 Royalty costs can strain smaller internet stations, unlike big ad-supported FM stations.

 #### Summary